 Impact to Future Semester(s)

-Withdrawing from a class or the entire semester reduces the student's pace ratio.
-Pace is the percentage of courses successfully completed out of all those attempted.
-Since a Withdrawal is considered an unsuccessful attempt, this will negatively impact a student's pace.
+Withdrawing from the entire semester reduces the student's pace ratio.
+Pace is the percentage of credit hours successfully completed out of all those attempted.
+Since a withdrawal is considered an unsuccessful attempt, this will negatively impact a student's pace.
 As a result, students could be placed on Financial Aid Warning or become Ineligible for aid in the next semester.
-Review the Federal Satisfactory Academic Progress rules for a complete discussion.
+Review the Federal Satisfactory Academic Progress rules for additional information.

 Current Semester Impact